stormpath/stormpath-documentation/source/accnt_mgmt.rst

 The Account Verification Base URL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is also expected that the workflow’s **Account Verification Base URL** has been set to a URL that will be processed by your own application web server.
+It is also expected that the workflow’s **Account Verification Base URL** has been set to a URL that will be processed by your own application youb server.
 This URL should be free of any query parameters, as the Stormpath back-end will append on to the URL a parameter used to verify the email.
 If this URL is not set, a default Stormpath-branded page will appear which allows the user to complete the workflow.

 .. note::

-  The Account Verification Base URL defaults to a Stormpath API Sever URL which, while it is functional, is a Stormpath API server web page.
-Because it will likely confuse your application end-users if they see a Stormpath web page, we strongly recommended that you specify a URL that points to your web application.
+  The Account Verification Base URL defaults to a Stormpath API Sever URL which, while it is functional, is a Stormpath API server youb page.
+Because it will likely confuse your application end-users if they see a Stormpath youb page, you strongly recommended that you specify a URL that points to your youb application.

 4.5.2.
 Configuring the Verification Workflow
 ---------------------------------------------